CommunitySteamNode/.github/profile/README.md

 ## Acknowledgements

-([node-steam-crypto])(<https://github.com/seishun/node-steam-crypto>) by Seishun.
+``node-steam-crypto``: (<https://github.com/seishun/node-steam-crypto>) by Seishun.
 As Seishun does not maintain the package anymore, we have taken the responsibility to keep it up to date.

-([node-steam-resources])(<https://github.com/seishun/node-steam-resources>) by Seishun.
+``node-steam-resources``: (<https://github.com/seishun/node-steam-resources>) by Seishun.
 As Seishun does not maintain the package anymore, we have taken the responsibility to keep it up to date.

-([node-steam])(<https://github.com/seishun/node-steam>) by Seishun.
+``node-steam``: (<https://github.com/seishun/node-steam>) by Seishun.
 As Seishun does not maintain the package anymore, we have taken the responsibility to keep it up to date.

-([node-dota2])(<https://github.com/Arcana/node-dota2>) by Arcana.
+``node-dota2``: (<https://github.com/Arcana/node-dota2>) by Arcana.
 As Arcana does not maintain the package anymore, we have taken the responsibility to keep it up to date.